Yellowwood State Forest

 The forest’s 23,326 acres offer many recreation opportunities for people of all ages and skill levels.
 Offering three pristine lakes, hiking, horse trails, abundant wildlife. and primitive overnight campsites, Yellowwood has everything to keep you busy!

 Hikers may use designated hiking and horse trails.
 Trail difficulty includes easy, moderate, and rugged and are suitable for hikers of all levels.
+Click below for maps or scroll down further for trail descriptions.

 The 133 acre Yellowwood Lake is noted for its excellent fishing.
 A valid Indiana fishing license is required for fishing.
 Rowboat rental is also available for your use.
+Kayaking and Canoeing can be done in the lake as well.

 In a return to the days of old, Yellowwood provides only traditional camping sites; no outlets or water hook-ups.
 Camping sites along with horsemen’s camping sites are centrally located in the forest around Yellowwood Lake.

 Horseback riding is allowed at Yellowwood State Forest on designated horse trails only.
 Individuals interested in horseback riding throughout the forest must provide their own horse.
+An annual horse use tag is required.

 Remember your binoculars!
 Within the forest’s 23,326 acres you’re sure to find one of the many species of birds native to Indiana.